joneswack/dp-rfs/README.md

 ## Getting started

-### Polynomial sketches
+### Polynomial Sketches

-A polynomial sketch can be used on its own or as a module inside a larger deep learning framework.
+A Polynomial Sketch is a random feature approximation of the polynomial kernel.
+It can be used on its own or as a module inside a larger deep learning framework.
 It is initialized as follows:

 ```python